Should Parents Be Paid for Their Child’s Public School Success?

 Paying for academic performance has become a consistent debate surrounding public schools.
 Should children be monetarily rewarded for their grades?
 What are the pros and cons of financially rewarding teachers for their students’ performance?

-Amidst all of these questions, a new theory has entered into the ring.
+Amidst all of these questions, a new theory has entered the ring.
 Some believe that parents should also be financially remunerated for their child’s public school success.
-To explore this possibility, some public schools across the country are experimenting with controversial cash incentives for parents, hoping that the “bribe” will help parents take on a more active, and much needed, role in their child’s learning.
+To explore this possibility, some public schools across the country are experimenting with controversial cash incentives for parents, hoping that the “bribe” will help parents take on a more active and much-needed role in their child’s learning.

 Will Paying Parents Boost Student Performance?

-Specifically, a non-partisan social-policy research group, MDRC, found that cash-incentives actually helped increase lower-income students’ performance and retention rates.
-In their study, MDRC discovered that families who were offered financial incentives for positive performance earned both increased grade point averages alongside enhanced feelings of confidence.
+Specifically, a non-partisan social-policy research group, MDRC, found that cash incentives helped increase lower-income students’ performance and retention rates.
+In their study, MDRC discovered that families offered financial incentives for positive performance earned both increased grade point averages and enhanced feelings of confidence.

 Adding to the reports of Time Magazine and MDRC, CNN also examined the potential advantages of financial rewards.
-Teachers of various public schools in Des Moines, Iowa were simply fed up with watching students passively fail through each class and semester.
-Driven to find a solution, education activist Paulette Wiley decided to hold a community meeting for school leaders and parents.
+Teachers of various public schools in Des Moines, Iowa, were fed up watching students passively fail through each class and semester.
+Driven to find a solution, education activist Paulette Wiley held a community meeting for school leaders and parents.
 To encourage attendance, she promised to pay parents $25 just for showing up!
-Amazingly, Wiley found that the parents who attended were active listeners and contributors to the school improvement discussion, and many parents left the meeting in tears, expressing relief that other parents and teachers shared similar concerns about their own children’s academic struggles.
+Amazingly, Wiley found that the parents who attended were active listeners and contributors to the school improvement discussion, and many parents left the meeting in tears, expressing relief that other parents and teachers shared similar concerns about their children’s academic struggles.

-With great feedback and results, Wiley’s idea has evolved into a movement, titled “The Education Brain Trust” (TEBT).
-With this development, TEBT teaches parents how to work with teachers, how to help guide students through homework – all while parents are even provided with food and on-site babysitting when they attend the TEBT events!
+With great feedback and results, Wiley’s idea has evolved into a movement titled “The Education Brain Trust” (TEBT).
+With this development, TEBT teaches parents how to work with teachers and help guide students through homework – all while parents are even provided with food and on-site babysitting when they attend the TEBT events!

 Examining the Debate: The Pros and Cons

 While many communities and leaders are noticing the positive results from financially rewarding programs, these shifts in education are ruffling quite a few feathers.
-Individuals opposed to such plans tend to assert that providing money for parental involvement simply demeans the educational process, as parents should, by the core nature of their roles in a child’s life, already engage in supporting their child’s academic progress.
-Adding to this, many argue that public schools should boost their students’ success by changing the environment and instructional habits within the school; by paying parents, an unsuccessful system can continue to operate while parents are simply rewarded at the surface level.
+Individuals opposed to such plans tend to assert that providing money for parental involvement demeans the educational process, as parents should already engage in supporting their child's academic progress by the core nature of their roles in a child’s life.
+Adding to this, many argue that public schools should boost their students’ success by changing the environment and instructional habits within the school; by paying parents, an unsuccessful system can continue to operate while parents are rewarded at the surface level.

-Despite these claims, however, many educators in the lower-income Des Moines areas disagree.
-As one teacher explains, “From my experience, the lack of parental involvement has not been from parents not caring… They may be working two jobs, they may not have transportation to and from school, they may not speak English.”
-As educators, especially in lower income areas, assert that their community’s state of poverty disrupts a child’s learning, schools should strive to take whatever measures are necessary to ensure no child falls through the cracks and is left behind.
-In fact, the models offering financial rewards for parental support are often based off global strategies, as countries around the world use similar techniques to enhance the learning and development of their community’s youths.
+Despite these claims, many educators in the lower-income Des Moines areas disagree.
+One teacher explains, “From my experience, the lack of parental involvement has not been from parents not caring… They may be working two jobs, they may not have transportation to and from school, they may not speak English.”
+As educators, especially in lower-income areas, assert that their community’s state of poverty disrupts a child’s learning, schools should strive to take whatever measures are necessary to ensure no child falls through the cracks and is left behind.
+The models offering financial rewards for parental support are often based on global strategies, as countries worldwide use similar techniques to enhance the learning and development of their community’s youths.

-Yet, in spite of rave reviews, there are still realistic, ethical, and economic constraints.
-While the Des Moines program is funded with grants and donations, critics still argue that that plans offering financial rewards for a child’s success are simply unsustainable attempts, especially in a recession, to bribe parents for the involvement they should already have.
+Yet, despite rave reviews, there are still realistic, ethical, and economic constraints.
+While the Des Moines program is funded with grants and donations, critics still argue that plans offering financial rewards for a child’s success are unsustainable attempts, especially in a recession, to bribe parents for the involvement they should already have.

 Questions?
 Contact us on Facebook. @publicschoolreview